PawnHubChess/client-web/README.md

 2. Start the dev server and open in a new browswer tab using `npm run dev -- --open`
 3. Have fun!
 Take a look at the [SvelteKit](https://kit.svelte.dev/docs/introduction) docs and the [Tailwind docs](https://tailwindcss.com/docs/utility-first).

+### Using a Local Backend

+Follow the instructions in the [backend repository](https://github.com/PawnHubChess/backend) to run it locally.

+When running a dev server, a *Use Local Server* checkbox is available on the */play* page.
+Otherwise, enable the checkbox on */play/debug*.
+This also works on the deployed version.

 ### Building

 Preview the production build using `npm run preview`.